AiswaryaAlluri/Chat-App/README.md

 Clone the repository:

 git clone https://github.com/your-username/chat-app.git

 cd chat-app

 Open index.html in your browser.

 Start chatting in real-time!

-🎯 Future Enhancements
+🎯 Future Enhancements:

-Add authentication (login/signup)

 Store messages in a database